+At the moment we are asking more questions than answering them.
 Legislators must address the challenges surrounding AI and the law.
 It is difficult to address these legal issues without the proper laws in place.
-As time passes it will be easier to identify what the legal issues are around AI.
+As time passes it will be easier to identify the legal issues around AI.

 How can we help you regards artificial intelligence law?

-- draft a legal opinion on one of the legal issues of artificial intelligence law;
+- Obtain legal certainty by asking us to provide you with a legal opinion on one of the legal issues of artificial intelligence law.

 If you have a question or require another deliverable that we have not mentioned, please complete the form on the right of this page and we will contact you.